bradleyhodges/api-manager/linting/README.md

      composer run watch
      ```

-   - This command will use `nodemon` to watch for changes in PHP files in the root directory and automatically run PHPStan to check for code issues.
+   This command will use `nodemon` to watch for changes in PHP files in the root directory and automatically run PHPStan to check for code issues.

-6. **Run PHPStan Automatically**:
+6. **Run Rector**:
    - To run Rector and check for potential improvements and refactoring opportunities, run:

      ```bash
      composer rector:dry-run
      ```

-   - This will show you what changes Rector would apply without actually modifying the files.
+   This will show you what changes Rector would apply without actually modifying the files.

    - To apply the suggested changes, run: